pallets/jinja/README.rst

 ------

 The Pallets organization develops and supports Jinja and other popular packages.
-In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.
+To grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.